 The overall goal of the Department of Social Sciences is to have a competent faculty who will offer a curriculum that will prepare students with the necessary skills to function effectively in government agencies, industry, research and professional careers.
-Specifically, the Department of Social Sciences strives:
+Specific objectives pertaining to each degree program are stated under each degree program.